A patient-focused blueprint to develop diagnostic tests for chronic lung conditions

 A target product profile (TPP) is a ‘blueprint’ for developers, outlining the characteristics a test should have to address a specific need.
 By presenting information on the scope, design, performance and operational requirements, TPPs guide diagnostic developers from early research and innovation through to integration into healthcare systems.

-Why is a Simple Lung Test TPP needed?
+Why is a simple lung test needed?

 Diagnosis of chronic lung conditions such as asthma, bronchiectasis, COPD and interstitial lung disease are often significantly delayed, with patients waiting years or even decades from the onset of symptoms to diagnosis.
-This diagnostic delay is partly due to the absence of simple, acceptable tools tailored for use in primary care (e.g., GP surgery) that can either diagnose the underlying condition or triage patients for additional assessment.
+This diagnostic delay is partly due to the absence of simple, acceptable tools tailored for use in primary care (e.g. GP surgery) that can either diagnose the underlying condition or triage patients for additional assessment.

 Current diagnostic pathways often rely on specialist assessments or cumbersome procedures that are not always feasible in primary care settings, leading to missed opportunities for early intervention.
 Early diagnosis improves patient outcomes by providing access to appropriate treatment, support and disease management.